This section gives an overview of the waveguide concepts in Ipkiss, and how to use waveguides in a design.

 The picazzo pcell library contains a number of predefined waveguide templates for wire waveguides (fully etched), rib waveguides (partially etched), slot waveguides, thinned waveguides, and so forth.
 See picazzo reference: traces for more information.

 In IPKISS python script, waveguides can be used in a (sub)circuit in various ways:

 PlaceAndAutoRouteplacement and routing engine defines the waveguides itself, based on logical links defined by the user.

 - The user can manually add waveguides to a custom defined pcell in both layout and circuit simulation.
-See the advanced layout tutorial and advanced circuit simulation tutorial for introductory material on this.
+See for example the advanced layout tutorial for introductory material on this.

 From the L-Edit GUI, waveguides can be generated by first defining their route and then execute ‘Generate All Waveguides’ from the Luceda menu.
 A waveguide cell will be instantiated for every waveguide route defined, but the user can still finetune the parameters of the waveguide, like bend radius and shape.
 See step 3 of the PDK-based design tutorial (route and generate waveguides).

 Here is a basic example demonstrating the concepts above: